kw81634dr/LoDoPaB-CT-image-extractor/README.md

 change `YOUR_INPUT_DIRECTORY` as you need.

 The script will walk through all sub-directories to find out all eligible HDF5 files.
+Extract CT images then save as PNG file in the same directory.

 ```
  python ex2png-single-core.py -i `YOUR_INPUT_DIRECTORY`